nmokey/klein-bottle/docs/index.markdown

 Constructing a Klein bottle is simple - it's just 3 steps.
 Take an open cylinder, extend one end of it and bend it around to go back through itself, and smoothly connect the ends.
 Did you follow along?
 Awesome!
 You now have your very own Klein bottle.
 ![anatomy](/assets/images/anatomy.png){:width="90%"}

-Alternatively, a Klein bottle can be constructed via the sophisticated mathematical technique of taking two Möbius loops and gluing them together.
+Alternatively, a Klein bottle can be constructed via the sophisticated, rigorous mathematical technique of taking two Möbius loops and gluing them together.
 As Leo Moser puts it:

 &emsp;&emsp;&emsp;&emsp;A mathematician named Klein
 &emsp;&emsp;&emsp;&emsp;Thought the Möbius band was divine.